aimms/documentation/multisolve/provide.rst

                 !
 The GMP to be solved is a small variation of the last solved GMP !
 Instead of regenerating the entire GMP, only some coefficients ! are modified.
-This is signiicantly faster, but can be more involved. gmp::Row::SetRightHandSideMulti(
+This is significantly faster, but can be more involved. gmp::Row::SetRightHandSideMulti(
                     GMP     :  ep_gmp,
                     binding :  i_src,